 Most small businesses encounter a cash flow problem at one time or another.
 Fortunately, most cash flow problems can be prevented with a bit of preparation and the right strategy.

-This article lists the 5 most common cash flow problems, along with ways to solve them.
+This article lists the 12 most common causes of cash flow problems, along with ways to solve them.

 Overhead expenses are the costs of running a business that are not tied directly to selling a specific product or service.
 Examples of overhead include rent, telephone, utilities, etc. Sometimes overhead expenses get out of hand relative to the revenue the business produces.
 High overhead expenses can hurt your business’s cash flow.